kscott94/SeqFinder/README.md

 # SeqFinder

-### SeqFinder was originally inspired by my desire to create sequence logos plots of specified genomic intervals  and potentially identify conserved DNA sequence motifs.
+### SeqFinder was origianly created to wrangle data to build sequence logos plots at specified genomic intervals and potentially identify conserved DNA/RNA sequence motifs.
 I had a list of hundreds of genomic positions that potentially shared sequence identity, but I needed an efficient way to query the sequence information surrounding each site.

-SeqFinder is a set of commandline interfaced python3 scripts for finding genomic sequences at specified sequence positions.
+### SeqFinder is a set of commandline interfaced python3 scripts for finding genomic sequences at specified sequence positions.
 At the moment fasta_pull.py is not called from the commandline.

 Note: if the genome contains multiple chromosomes, split chromosomes into separate files.